 The best business emergency response plans take a holistic rather than a microscopic approach to hazards planning.
 This assures speedy, proactive and intuitive responses to emergencies, increasing the likelihood of successful outcomes.
 Forcing employees to memorize a novel-sized list of individual threat plans and procedures tends to stifle morale and cause confusion, not capability, during an emergency — the opposite of what you want.

-What Events Trigger a Business’ Preparedness Plan?
+What Events Trigger Disaster Preparedness Plan for Business?

 A handful of events qualify as true business emergencies in need of hazards planning and a timely emergency notification system: